Leahnawho/Superpixel-network/README.md

 # Superpixel-network
 This workbook stores programs related to superpixels, which was inspired by the paper "Superpixel guided medical image segmentation based on deep network".

-## Implementation of deep learning framework -- U-Net, using Matlab,Keras
+## Implementation of deep learning framework -- Network, using Matlab,Keras

-The architecture was inspired by ×Superpixel guided medical image segmentation based on deep network×.
+The architecture was inspired by **Superpixel guided medical image segmentation based on deep network**.

 ##Overview